 Thousands of people are injured by vicious dogs each year.
 These attacks – especially on children – can result in physically and emotionally devastating injuries.
 We can hold the owner of the dog accountable for the dog’s vicious act, and secure compensation for your pain and suffering, disfigurement, emotional distress and other economic loss.

 When an aggressive dog attacks a person, the dog’s owner can be held legally responsible for any resulting injuries.
 In most cases, the owner’s homeowner’s and/or renter’s insurance policy will provide insurance coverage for any injuries suffered by the victim of the attack, including pain and suffering and medical expenses.
 Negotiating the complex issues associated with these types of claims can be daunting without the assistance of experienced lawyers like Porter Nordby Howe LLP.
-We have represented many people and their families in cases involving dog attacks, and we have secured substantial financial awards for those who have been injured in this manner.
+We have represented many people and their families in cases involving dog attacks in Syracuse, and we have secured substantial financial awards for those who have been injured in this manner.

-It is extremely important to contact us as soon as possible if you or a loved one has been injured by a dog attack.
+It is extremely important to contact us as soon as possible if you or a loved one has been injured by a dog attack in Syracuse.
 The success of these types of legal claims often hinges on whether it can be proven that the dog had prior vicious propensities.
 Therefore, prompt investigation is essential.
 These cases involve comprehensive investigations, including canvasing neighborhoods for witnesses who may be aware of a dog’s propensity for aggressive behavior, and researching various levels of insurance coverage available to compensate victims.
 When you contact us, we will explain all of the legal issues to you and your family, and immediately begin the process of building your case in a way that maximizes the amount you or your family can recover.

 How Common are Dog Bite Attacks?